We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 Some stun guns — especially the smartphone decoys — also include secondary points of contact in case the primary electrodes don’t work.
 In this case, simply grabbing the “phone” can result in a powerful shock for the bad guy.

 Stun guns gain much of their stopping power from internal oscillators and capacitors.
 It's the same electrostatic principle as rubbing your feet on a carpet before touching a metal doorknob.
-A few rubs might generate a slight sting, but a thousand rubs would result in a much more powerful shock.

 The stopping power of a stun gun is often expressed in terms of voltage.
 For example, an entry-level model may claim to deliver 30,000 volts while a top-end model claims to deliver millions of volts.